technologiestiftung/xml-schema-validator-for-berlins-geodata/README.md

-# XML Schema Validator for Berlins Geodata
+# XML Schema Validator for Berlin Geodata

 Tool for validating geodata in GML format against XML-Schemas.